 notes on a Universal Turing Machine (UTM) and The Undecidable

 Note 2.
 Entscheidungproblem.
 Alfonso Church also addressed this problem.
 His paper was presented to the American Mathematical Society in 1935 and published on April 15 1936.
 Alan Turing was probably disappointed to learn of Alonzo Church’s proof.
 Turing’s paper was not received by the Proceedings of the London Mathematical Society until May 26, 1936 and not published until January 1937.
 While both of these papers reach the same conclusion Alan Turing's approach was more applicable as a machine.
-For clarification of Entscheidungsproblem, Universal Turing Machine, the Chruch-Turing Thesis and the Church-Turing Theorem readers will find that the Wikipedia provides useful information and sources.

 LOCATION OF ORIGINALS:

 Germany.
 Available originals: DAM Gallery, Neue Jakobstr.
 6, 10179 Berlin, Germany; Email: office(at)dam.org Tel: 0049-30-28098135 Fax: 0049-40-3603753454 Contact: Wolf Lieser

 U.S. Artist's studio by appointment; Tweed Museum, Duluth, MN.

 For a collection of essays and further reference both general and technical see The Universal Turing Machine: A Half-Century Survey, Edited by Rolf Herken.
 Springer Verlag 1995, Wien, NY.

 Roger Penrose, THE EMPEROR'S NEW MIND: concerning computers, minds and the laws of physics (Oxford University Press, 1989).
 Chapter two, "Algorithms and Turing machines " provides a detailed presentation of Turing machine logic including step by step procedures for structuring simple machines such as "+1".